 What if the functions of a mission-critical radio and a smartphone could be combined?
 What if a hybrid device could be used instead of carrying a radio and a separate broadband device.

-After all, the professional mobile communications world is moving in this direction.
+After all, the professional mobile communications world is moving in the hybrid direction.
 Given time, broadband networks and devices will support Mission-Critical Push-to-Talk (MCPTT).
 And an advanced push-to-talk app such as Tactilon Agnet can bring TETRA group communications to a smart device.

 Carrying one device instead of two would eliminate many drawbacks and bring a new level of convenience and efficiency, not to mention lower costs.
 What’s more, it’s easier and more secure to make apps in one device to share information.
 For example, the talk groups from the TETRA side could be used in an app for group texting/chatting.
 It would then also be possible to prioritize between two apps, whereas it is impossible to prioritize between two devices using two different networks.

 All this sounds great!
 And there’s more!

 One device could do three jobs – or more